zhenkewu/zhenkewu.github.io/sayhi/index.md

 **Please send an email if none of the following applies to you!**

+If you are emailing, add the word `giraffe` at the end of the subject line to indicate you have visited this site.

 ## UMich Students

 - If you are an **UMich gradudate student interested in doing research**, such as doctoral/master theses, independent studies/readings, journal clubs, and lab meetings, send me an email with a brief description of interests, CV, transcript, and a link to your homepage (if you have one).
 We will find a time to meet.
 You are also welcome to sign up for [office hours](https://calendar.app.google/KPxDS1RAB85avAmq5).